jsteinshouer/jsteinshouer.github.io/_posts/2016-08-18-authentication-in-cfml-with-jwt-tokens.md

 }
 {% endhighlight %}

-I will also add a method to decode the token and return the data encoded within the token
+I also add a method to decode the token and return the data encoded within the token

 {% highlight cfscript %}
 public struct function decodeToken(accessToken) {